Cloud-SPAN/nerc-metagenomics04-polishing/_episodes/01-polishing-assembly.md

 > If we included this step as part of a pipe the intermediate BAM file would not be saved.
 {: .callout}

-This command will take around a minute so we don't need to run it in the background.
+This command will take around one or two minutes so we don't need to run it in the background.

 Once your prompt has returned you should also have a file named `short_read_alignment.bam.bai` which is the index.